Trinitron: Trinitron

-In the autumn of 1966, Ibuka finally gave in, and announced he would personally lead a search for a replacement for Chromatron.
+In the autumn of 1966, Ibuka gave in, and announced he would personally lead a search for a replacement for Chromatron.
 Susumu Yoshida was sent to the U.S. to look for potential licenses, and was impressed with the improvements that RCA had made in overall brightness by introducing new rare-earth phosphors on the screen.
 He also saw General Electric's "Porta-color" design, using three guns in a row instead of a triangle, which allowed a greater portion of the screen to be lit.
 His report was cause for concern in Japan, where it seemed Sony was falling ever-farther behind the U.S. designs.
 They might be forced to license the shadow mask system if they wanted to remain competitive.

 Ibuka was not willing to give up entirely, and had his 30 engineers explore a wide variety of approaches to see if they could come up with their own design.
-At one point, Yoshida asked Senri Miyaoka if the in-line gun arrangement used by GE could be replaced by a single gun with three cathodes; this would be more difficult to build, but be lower cost in the long run.
+At one point, Yoshida asked Senri Miyaoka if the in-line gun arrangement used by GE could be replaced by a single gun with three cathodes.
+This would be more difficult to build, but be lower cost in the long run.
 Miyaoka built a prototype and was astonished by how well it worked, although it had focusing problems.

 Later that week, on Saturday, Miyaoka was summoned to Ibuka's office while he was attempting to leave work to attend his weekly cello practice.
 Yoshida had just informed Ibuka about his success, and the two asked Miyaoka if they could really develop the gun into a workable product.
 Miyaoka, anxious to leave, answered yes, excused himself, and left.
 The following Monday, Ibuka announced that Sony would be developing a new color television tube, based on Miyaoka's prototype.
 By February 1967, the focusing problems had been solved, and because there was a single gun, the focusing was achieved with permanent magnets instead of a coil, and required no manual adjustments after manufacturing.